Mahotas – Rank Filter

-In this article we will see how we can apply rank filter on image in mahotas.
-The rank filter, especially filters isolated pixels out, whose intensity differs greatly from that of its immediate neighborhood.
+In this article, we will see how we can apply a rank filter on images in mahotas.
+The rank filter especially filters isolated pixels out, whose intensity differs greatly from that of its immediate neighborhood.
 Large areas with constant intensity values adjacent to these pixels, as well as edges, are retained after this filter has been used.

-In this tutorial we will use “lena” image, below is the command to load it.
+In this tutorial, we will use the “Lena” image, below is the command to load it.

 Syntax : mahotas.rank_filter(img, neighbour, rank)

 Argument : It takes image object and two integer as argument

 Return : It returns image object

 Note: Input image should be filtered or should be loaded as grey